Lissy93/dashy/docs/widgets.md

 **`apiVersion`** | `string` |  _Optional_ | Specify an API version, defaults to V `3`.
 Note that support for older versions is limited
 **`limit`** | `number` |  _Optional_ | For widgets that show a time-series chart, optionally limit the number of data points returned.
 A higher number will show more historical results, but will take longer to load.
 A value between 300 - 800 is usually optimal

+Note that if auth is configured, requests must be proxied with `useProxy: true`
 ##### Info
 - **CORS**: 🟢 Enabled
 - **Auth**: 🟠 Optional